Human impact on river systems: Global and social impacts

 Rivers have always been a reliable source for human communities.
 They have been a preferable place for settlements in early history and still provide a rich environment for big cities.
 Many trade routes lead along rivers and build global connections.
+As summarized in Ellen Wohl’s “Forgotten Legacies,” rivers have larger global and social impact than humans think.
+Because of rivers, people are connected through trade and diverse cultures but specific changes that are enhanced by humans (dams, pollution) can harm the water system and the people that are dependent on it.
+There is a very tight connection between rivers and the way humans' lifestyles are connected and maintaining exchange.